-Which, when we moved in the house 3+ years ago, we found out AFTER closing that the house had been red-tagged because of some unidentified gas leak somewhere.
-We had the gas company come out, and some dude with some handheld measure thing with a hose dealio attached went around our house and said there was no natural gas leak….that it was probably from an old propane tank or something.
+When we moved into the house 3+ years ago, we found out AFTER closing that the house had been red-tagged because of some unidentified gas leak somewhere.
+At which point we had the gas company come out to find the leak so we could fix it.
+Some dude showed up with a handheld measure thing that had some sort of hose dealio attached to the end of it.
+He went all around the house and said there was no natural gas leak.

-Didn’t hear anything else until THIS inspection, when buyers’ inspector said there was a gas leak.
-We tried to reassure buyers otherwise, which didn’t work….esp. when we called the gas company to confirm the red tag had been removed, and they said they had no record of ever sending anyone out, so the property was still red-tagged.
+We figured that was the end of it.
+Didn’t hear anything else about it until THIS inspection, when buyers’ inspector said that yes, there was a gas leak.
+We tried to reassure the buyers everything was fine.
+We called the gas company to verify that the red tag had been removed, and the gas company said they had no record of ever sending anyone out, so the property was still red-tagged.

 Hmm.
-So who the H*LL was the guy who came by with the handheld thingamabob with a hose type dealio hanging off the front?
+So who the H*LL was the guy who came by with the handheld thingamabob with a hose type dealio hanging off the front who went allll around the house looking for a gas leak???
 Guess Mr. Jumpsuit was a figment of my imagination.

 Anyway.
-Long story short, we’re beyond giving a crap and we’re willing to pay anybody ANYTHING just to get this issue resolved and the deal to the table.
+Long story short, we’re beyond giving a crap and we’re willing to pay anybody ANYTHING just to FINALLY get this issue resolved.

-So sometime this week some manly earth-moving equipment, powered by manly earth-movers, I’m guessing, will be tearing up the front lawn that has been maintained by King Green all these years, and installing new gas piping to the tune of $2500.
+So sometime this week some manly earth-moving equipment, powered by manly earth-movers, I’m guessing, will be tearing up the front lawn and installing new gas piping to the tune of a couple thousand dollars.

-There were some other little things….we took care of everything listed on the report….so, as far as I know right this moment, we are scheduled to close on December 4.
+There were some other little things on the inspection report.
+We took care of them all.
+So, as far as I know right this moment, we are scheduled to close on December 4.

 We won’t be there.
 No plane fare.